By John Rivers

 Their future is an old future and now our days are coloured with their images of a non existent yesterday.
 They voted old and for now they are the future and we are the past.

-He was so sentimental, so ever sentimental that he died squashed by one of his own tears.
+He was so sentimental, ever so sentimental that died squashed by one of his own tears.